amankapoor/wordpress-css-optimization/README.md

 A perfect Google Lighthouse Score includes validation of a website as a [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).

+Google offers another new website performance test based on a AI neural network that is also much tougher than the Google PageSpeed score.
+It can be accessed on https://testmysite.thinkwithgoogle.com

 ## Description

 This plugin is a toolkit for professional CSS optimization.